Gavrilo Jejina

 ROI

-Often 20–40% higher when data is clean and well-structured
+Higher when data is clean and well-structured (industry consensus: 25 to 45%)

 Varies widely, often lower due to manual optimization